Summer Yarn for knitting in the warmer months. There are gorgeous yarns perfect for summery lightweight garments.

-Cotton yarns that knitters have sworn by is Berroco Modern Cotton Yarn.
+Cotton yarns knitters swear by Berroco Modern Cotton Yarn.
 60% Cotton / 40% Rayon in Yarn Weight 4 (Medium/Worsted).
 Gorgeous colors to choose from too 🙂

 Dishcloths and Scrubbies are great summer knitting projects.
 Using cotton yarn, you can try different patterns using different stitches.
 This keeps the knitting fun and interesting.

 Knit Picks have a fabulous range of colors in their Dishie Yarn.
 It is worsted weight 100% cotton yarn.
 If you know people who love making summer knits, gift cards for their favorite yarn shop might be a perfect gift.

-Silk yarn is a luxurious yarn and has amazing properties by keeping you cool in warmer weather and warm in the colder weather.
+Silk yarn is luxurious and has amazing properties by keeping you cool in warmer weather and warm in the colder weather.

 Silk is also often blended with cotton and makes a gorgeous summer weight yarn.
 The downsides is silk has the tendency to stretch over time.